pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/Testing.md

 }
 ```

-This will either fail, or possibly even crash. the test suite.
+This will either fail, or possibly even crash the test suite.
 This is because in a non-exhaustive
 test store, `$0` in the trailing closure of `send` represents the state _after_ the action has been
 sent, and so the last element has already been removed.
 By executing `$0.values.removeLast()` we are
 just removing an additional element from the end.